-General Pension Consultant Program Report Content Frequency Consultant shall report on the effectiveness of the Risk Management and Asset Allocation Programs, as well as use of benchmarks relative to the Policy.
-No less than annually Total Fund Consultant shall monitor, evaluate, and report on the performance of the programs (relative to the benchmarks and other applicable CalPERS policies) within this Policy, including the: Liquidity program Low Duration Fixed Income program Securities Lending program Opportunistic program No less than annually Global Derivatives & Counterparty Risk 3.
-Consultant shall report the performance of portfolios to ensure that any derivative use does not have a long-term harmful effect on the portfolio.
-No less than annually Divestment 4.
-Consultant shall present to the Committee a comprehensive review and analysis of divestment activities to date.
-No less than annually Governance and Sustainability 5.
-The Consultant shall monitor, evaluate, and report on the progress of the CalPERS Governance and Sustainability Strategy for applicable programs, corresponding with the Annual Program No less than annually Strategy Review process.
+Ref # Program Report Content Frequency 1.
+Total Fund Consultant shall report on the effectiveness of the Risk Management and Asset Allocation Programs, as well as use of benchmarks relative to the Policy.
+No less than annually 2.
+Total Fund Consultant shall monitor, evaluate, and report on the performance of the programs (relative to the No less than annually

+Ref # Program Report Content Frequency benchmarks and other applicable CalPERS policies) within this Policy, including the: a.
+Liquidity program b.
+Low Duration Fixed Income program c.
+Securities Lending program d.
+Opportunistic program 3.
+Global Derivatives & Counterparty Risk Consultant shall report the performance of portfolios to ensure that any derivative use does not have a long- term harmful effect on the portfolio.
+No less than annually 4.
+Divestment Consultant shall present to the Committee a comprehensive review and analysis of divestment activities to date.
+No less than annually 5.
+Governance and Sustainability Strategy The Consultant shall monitor, evaluate, and report on the progress of the CalPERS Governance and Sustainability Strategy for applicable programs, corresponding with the Annual Program Review process.
+No less than annually